 That said, there is the caveat that in their Press Release, the NFL said the NFL Network will carry some games.
 Hmmm.
 It will be fascinating to see what and how often these games show up on the calendar:

 That said, here’s a fun point: Amazon must syndicate rights to local markets for Thursday Night Football.
 That’s a footnote with big implications I didn’t see highlighted in the coverage!

 In other words, if hypothetically the Los Angeles Rams play the Kansas City Chiefs, a local broadcaster like KTLA could buy the rights for Los Angeles.
 In fact, Amazon must sell the rights to someone.
 Same for Kansas City.
 Everywhere else?
 They have to go to Prime Video to watch that week’s games.

 How much does this decrease the overall value?
 Somewhat.
 Diehard NFL fans will tune-in to Prime Video.
 But the casual fans, who only follow their team, will have a non-Amazon option, which does decrease the upside for Prime Video.
 Does this make it a bad deal for Prime Video?
 Probably not.
 They still need to convince people to use Prime Video on a regular basis, and sports offer that opportunity.

 This isn’t a “108%” increase, but a “5.9%” per year increase.

-The last two weeks, I’ve written about the Digital Video value chain.
-Here is that laid out in all its glory for those who don’t know:
+Over the last two weeks, I’ve written about the digital video value chain.
+Here it is, laid out in all its glory for those who don’t know: